CBCMusic/client-side-search-boilerplate/README.md

 - the CSS file is written so you can just drop it into your site.
 The custom page styles in `index.html` are just for the sake of the demo.
 - The search functionality is really pretty basic, but for small data sets is probably sufficient.
 It only searchs a-z, A-Z, and 0-9 characters.
 Everything else is ignored.
-There are no wildcards or anything special like that.
-(But if you add them, send along a pull request!)
+There are no wildcards or anything special like that (but if you add them, send along a pull request - it'd be a nice addition).

 ### Demo

 [coming soon]

+- Ahmed Khalil, design
 - Ben Keen, code
-- Ahmed